Behold the Tilapia

 "I behold the tilapia in its [true] nature guiding the speedy boat in its waters."
 It takes the dead from dark to light in boat of sunlight.

 You see the tilapia in Egyptian art, its fat lips and fleshy body, and again the unmistakable top fin.
-You see the fish in ancient Egyptian hieroglyphs, turned to the west, its long, tall dorsal fin reaching across its back.
+You see the fish in ancient Egyptian hieroglyphs, mosaics, pools, shrouds.
+It is turned to the west, its long, tall dorsal fin reaching across its back.
+Self-creating.
+Fertile.
+Revered.

+She is regenerative.
 It is a fish that feeds the hungry.
 One of the two that Jesus fed the people.
-Jesus, the fisherman, standing in his boat calming a storm, multiplying two fish, and then eating fish after he died and rose up from the dead.
+The fisherman, standing in his boat calming a storm, multiplying two fish, and then eating fish after he died, rising up from the dead.

 The fish is smart.
 It knows that the geothermal pools provide heated water in the winter, and it congregates with other tilapia there.
 The fish has bred with one other species of tilapia, and is a unique hybrid in the Salton Sea found nowhere else one earth.
 A beautiful misunderstood monster.